ocelot-inc/ocelotgui/README.txt

 sudo zypper install mariadb-client cd [path to ocelotgui source files]
 #Edit ocelotgui.pro.
-#Change line that begins with "LIBS + ..."
+#Make sure that any of the lines that begins with "QMAKE_RPATHDIR + ..."
-#so that it points to where libmysqlclient.so really is now.
+#points to where libmysqlclient.so really is now.
 Example:
-#"LIBS += /usr/local/mysql/lib/mysql/libmysqlclient.so"
+#"QMAKE_RPATHDIR += /usr/local/mysql/lib/mysql"
-#Change line that begins with "INCLUDEPATH ..."
+#Make sure that any of the lines that begins with "INCLUDEPATH+ ..."
-#so that it points to where mysql.h really is now.
+#points to where mysql.h really is now.
 Example:
 #"INCLUDEPATH += /usr/local/mysql/include/mysql"
 make clean             #usually unnecessary; ignore any error message rm Makefile            #usually unnecessary; ignore any error message qmake -config release
 #In the following line, if /usr/local/mysql/lib/mysql is not the path
 #where libmysqlclient.so is, replace with the correct name.
+#(This is usually not necessary.)
 export LD_LIBRARY_PATH=/usr/local/mysql/lib/mysql
 make
 #Then, as an ordinary non-root user, say something like